Great Bedwyn: Schools

 A National School was built in Church Street, Great Bedwyn in 1835 and extended in 1856, becoming a Church of England primary school in 1963.
 The school moved to a new building on the outskirts of the village in 1994.

 In the northwest of the parish, a church school was opened at St Katharine's in 1865 and continues in use.

 The National School at East Grafton, opened in 1846, was used by children from Crofton; this school closed in 2011.

 Local government

 The civil parish elects a parish council.
 It is in the area of Wiltshire Council unitary authority, which performs all significant local government functions.

 In 1895 the southern portion of Great Bedwyn parish (south of the railway, including Wolfhall and East Grafton) became a new parish called Grafton.
 Wolfhall was transferred to Burbage parish in 1988.

 Parliamentary representation

 Great Bedwyn was a parliamentary borough which elected two Members of Parliament (MPs) to the House of Commons from 1295 until 1832, when the borough was abolished by the Great Reform Act.
-The parish now falls within the Devizes constituency.
+The parish now falls within the East Wiltshire constituency.